 AlignmentAlignment is the position of the elements (e.g. text, images, etc.) of your page.
 These elements can be aligned to both: the page and to each other – e.g. in the image below the paragraphs are aligned to the left margin, and the photo is aligned to the right.

-HeaderThe header of a website is the absolute element in the top of each page, it’s present across all pages and parts within the website.
-Usually the header includes the business’s logo, as well as the navigation bar; but also includes language selector, search bar, cart (ecommerce websites), log in / log out, and many other features depending on the needs and targets of the website.
+HeaderThe header of a website is the absolute element at the top of each page; it’s present across all pages and parts within the website.
+Usually, the header includes the business’s logo, as well as the navigation bar.
+It can also include language selector, search bar, cart (ecommerce websites), login/log out, and many other features depending on the needs and targets of the website.

 Call to actionCall to action or CTA is a text link, a button or an icon located all around the website.
 This will tell the user what to do next (with a messages like “Buy now”, “Subscribe”, etc.) to make it continue in the conversion process.
 There are a few different types of call to action buttons.
 While each type aims to get visitors to perform a certain action, that action can vary considerably.
 Below are the most common types of call to action buttons, based on the action they want you to take.

 - Add to Cart Buttons: e-commerce sites generally use a number of call to action buttons, but the most widely-used one is the “add to cart” button.
 These buttons generally appear on individual product pages.
 Their purpose is to entice customers to purchase an item.
 Common design elements in "add to cart" buttons include simple wording (such as “Add to Cart” or “Add to Bag” or “Buy Now“) and the use of icons (usually a bag or cart).

 - Download Buttons: download buttons are similar to add to cart buttons in that they’re trying to entice a visitor to take possession of an item.
 In the case of download buttons, many designers opt to include more information than other types of buttons (such as version information or download size).